 The NRHH Cabinet Meetings shall meet at a time and place specified in the Bylaws unless Cabinet decides it is unnecessary to meet or impossible due to circumstances beyond Cabinet’s control.
 A special meeting may be scheduled by the President or Advisor(s) with a notice to Cabinet one (1) day before the meeting.

-Cabinet Meetings are closed events, including during voting procedures or otherwise stated by the presiding chair of the meeting.
+Cabinet Meetings are closed events, including during voting procedures, or otherwise stated by the presiding chair of the meeting.
 Unless otherwise stated, meetings may be attended by Cabinet, Advisors, and guests approved for attendance prior to the meeting.

 NRHH Cabinet Meetings may commence in the absence of a voting quorum, but a quorum of all Cabinet members must be present to make Executive Decisions.

-The President shall preside over Cabinet Meetings, unless the chair is transferred to another Cabinet member.
+The President shall preside over Cabinet Meetings unless the chair is transferred to another Cabinet member.

 ARTICLE X. Finance